Occupational safety and health: Informal training

 Informal or field training may be delivered in the workplace or during off-site training sessions.
 One form of training delivered in the workplace is known as a toolbox talk.
 According to the UK's Health and Safety Executive, a toolbox talk is a short presentation to the workforce on a single aspect of health and safety.
 Such talks are often used, especially in the construction industry, by site supervisors, frontline managers and owners of small construction firms to prepare and deliver advice on matters of health, safety and the environment and to obtain feedback from the workforce.

 Workplace Injury Prevention

-Workplace injury prevention is an important aspect of worker safety.
-It focuses on being proactive in preventing workers from getting injured in the first place, through strategies such as training, proper communication methods, mindful design of tools and workplaces, and more.
-The goal is to identify, control, and eliminate hazards before they result in injury or illness, and this requires not only the company to be on board and proactive, but also employees at all levels.
+Workplace injury prevention focuses on preventing workers from getting injured in the first place.
+It includes a broad range of strategies such as training, proper communication methods, mindful design of tools and workplaces.
+The goal is to identify, control, and eliminate hazards before they result in injury or illness.
+This requires the company to implement safety and health programs and also the involvement of employees at all corporate levels.